St. Patrick Street

 Further information on Merchants Quay available

-Voted one of the top ten best food markets in Europe by the Observer Food Magazine, the English Market in Cork is not to be missed.
-The atmosphere, sights and smells make the English Market a shopping experience unlike any other in the city.
-The bustling market is full of the freshest produce from local farmers and producers, including meat, seafood, and fruit & vegetables.
+Voted one of the top ten best food markets in Europe by the Observer Food Magazine, the English Market in Cork is an attraction which is most certainly not to be missed.
+The atmosphere, sights and smells make the English Market a shopping experience unlike any other in the city of Cork.
+The bustling market is full of the freshest produce coming from local farmers and producers, including meat, seafood, and fruit & vegetables.
 Pick up a helping of Tripe and Drisheen, a traditional Cork dish.
-For those with a sweet tooth, a visit to the homemade cakes and chocolate stalls will be the highlight.
+For those with a sweet tooth, a visit to the outstanding homemade cakes and chocolate stalls will be the highlight of your trip.
+These stalls are simply irresistible.

-The most recent addition to Cork's shopping scene is the Opera Lane Shopping Centre in the heart of the city.
-The stylish and comtemporary design of the complex merges well with the recently upgrade Patrick Street.
-Although not scheduled to be completely open until December 2009, Opera Lane will house 16 renowned high street shops, including favourites New Look, River Island, Top Shop, and new to Cork, The Gap and H&M.
+The most recent addition to Cork's shopping scene is the Opera Lane Shopping Street in the heart of the vibrant city.
+The stylish and contemporary design of the complex merges well with the upgrade of Patrick Street.
+Opera Lane is home to many renowned high street shops, including favourites New Look, River Island, Top Shop, H&M and office.
+Starbucks can also be found on Opera Lane where you can enjoy a break from all the shopping.

 Corn Market Street